orichardson/pdg-expts/papers/repr/notes/related-work.md

 	- Eigenanalysis of
 	- Information chanel analysis?

  * Note: information flowing through a BN is equivalent to the trace of an execution of a stochastic program.
+(Here: state space = Environment = [name => varaible], we're modeling joint distribution)